Coffhee-Finance/Schrodinger-Hook/README.md

 ## Encrypted Market Infrastructure

-Coffhee Finance is an encrypted automated market maker (AMM) built on Arbitrum and powered by Uniswap v4 Hooks.
+Coffhee Finance is an encrypted automated market maker (eAMM) built on Arbitrum and powered by Uniswap v4 Hooks.

 The protocol introduces the **Schrödinger Hook**, a new class of market infrastructure that enables confidential portfolio management, automated rebalancing, dark pool execution, treasury management, and tokenized real-world asset (RWA) strategies.